Personal tools

 Passwords of any client can be viewed on the summary page as it is shown below, but only if you enable this option in 'Settings' section in the addon.

-You may add new passwords directly from this site, simply press 'Add New' and you will be moved to the 'New Access Details' form.
+You may add new passwords directly from this site, simply press 'Add Details' and you will be moved to the 'New Access Details' form.

 PM2 17 1.png